Indicia-Team/indicia-docs/developing/web-services/data-services-taxon-search.rst

     character species name abbreviations.
   * marine_flag - set to true for only marine associated species, false to exclude marine-associated species.
+  * freshwater_flag - set to true for only freshwater associated species, false to exclude marine-associated species.
+  * terrestrial_flag - set to true for only terrestrial associated species, false to exclude terrestrial-associated species.
+  * non_native_flag - set to true for only non-native species, false to exclude non-native species.
   * searchAuthors - boolean, default false.
 Set to true to include author strings in the searched text.
   * wholeWords - boolean, default false.
 Set to true to only search whole words in the